opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

   - Lucene engine with a Hierarchical Navigable Small World (HNSW) algorithm (k-NN plugin versions 2.4 and later)
   - Faiss engine with an HNSW algorithm (k-NN plugin versions 2.9 or later)

--  [Post filtering](#post-filtering): Because it is performed after the k-NN search, this approach may return significantly fewer than `k` results for a restrictive filter.
+-  [Post-filtering](#post-filtering): Because it is performed after the k-NN search, this approach may return significantly fewer than `k` results for a restrictive filter.
+You can use the following two filtering strategies for this approach:
-    - [Boolean post filter](#boolean-filter-with-ann-search): This approach runs an [approximate nearest neighbor (ANN)]({{site.url}}{{site.baseurl}}/search-plugins/knn/approximate-knn/) search and then applies a filter to the results.
+    - [Boolean post-filter](#boolean-filter-with-ann-search): This approach runs an [approximate nearest neighbor (ANN)]({{site.url}}{{site.baseurl}}/search-plugins/knn/approximate-knn/) search and then applies a filter to the results.
 The two query parts are executed independently, and then the results are combined based on the query operator (`should`, `must`, and so on) provided in the query.
-    - [The `post_filter` parameter](#post-filter-parameter): This approach runs an [ANN]({{site.url}}{{site.baseurl}}/search-plugins/knn/approximate-knn/) search on the full dataset and then applies the filter to k-NN results.
+    - [The `post_filter` parameter](#post-filter-parameter): This approach runs an [ANN]({{site.url}}{{site.baseurl}}/search-plugins/knn/approximate-knn/) search on the full dataset and then applies the filter to the k-NN results.

 - [Scoring script filter](#scoring-script-filter): This approach involves pre-filtering a document set and then running an exact k-NN search on the filtered subset.
-It may have high latency and does not scale for large filtered subsets.
+It may have high latency and does not scale when filtered subsets are large.

 The following table summarizes the preceding filtering use cases.